Skip to main content

 Sports much lauded, although one girl lamented lack of equality in football - ‘but things are getting much better.’
 A couple of boys bemoaned fact that getting changed for sports ‘eats into break, and if you are slow, you miss it completely.’
 All, however, appreciated the choice on offer, mainstream and on a club basis.
 Staples are football for boys and netball for girls in the autumn, hockey for all in the spring and cricket for all in the summer.
 Noting inadequate opportunities to compete for those in B and C teams, the school now hosts its own tournament for those teams.
 Children are bused to nearby Roehampton Playing Fields once a week and play on huge school garden pitches on two others.
 Swimming only in year 1, to the regret of some.
 Reflective of endless quest to improve, school is pioneering 4-week programme at Stag Lodge in Richmond Park where children will not only ride but learn stable management.

 Clubs, numerous and varied, abound, run by dedicated and interested staff.
-Everything from coding, in a top floor room with spectacular views over London, to DIY, run by head of art and head.
+Everything from coding, in a top floor room with spectacular views over London, to DIY, run by head of art.
 ‘They love their chop saw.’
 Real playground equipment is made here.

 Bad behaviour not a significant issue.
 Children confident about being able to report it and spoke chirpily of the community which ‘everybody wants to support’ and of the teachers ‘who are nice and kind.’
 ‘They really make me want to go to school’ (no teacher present when these words were uttered!)
 Special events popular.
 ‘I am dressing up as a lettuce leaf on Friday,’ enthused one about dress-up day.